saketranjan3/Carbon-Emissions-/README.md

 # Carbon-Emissions-
-This repository is the begining of the Carbon Emission Intensity Modeling in Freight Operations using eXplainable AI in Real-World Conditions
+This repository is the beginning of the Carbon Emission Intensity Modeling in Freight Operations using eXplainable AI in Real-World Conditions
 ## Prerequisites

 - Python 3.10